 “Of course, I will cook a nice dinner for you,” she replied.

 The next Sunday evening, I went over to her place.
 She arranged everything so artistically.
 A traditional Assamese dinner was ready for me.
 A vase was filled with new fresh roses.
-She sprayed my favourite jasmine room freshener.
+She sprayed my favorite jasmine room freshener.
 Her husband was out to give us space.
 He was such a gentleman!
 I took out our beer bottles and snacks and she switched on the music system.
 Whitney Houston’s fabulous voice filled the room.
 As we opened the beer bottles, our hearts opened up too, to share the happenings of the last two years.

 The truth came out